Loading...

 Knowledge is power

 By educating yourself on mental health, you’ll feel more confident in conversing on the topic, which will in turn be reassuring to the child or young person you’re talking to.
-What better day to take the time to learn about mental health than World Mental Health Day!
+There is no better time to learn about mental health than Mental Health Awareness Week!

 Emotionally and mentally prepare